-There are plenty of so-called boring companies who have created a memorable employer brand using social media.
+There are plenty of so-called boring companies that have created a memorable employer brand using social media.

 To change their employer brand perception they came up with a campaign “The Digital Company.
 That’s also an Industrial Company”.

-The series makes fun at how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization
+The series makes fun of how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization

 The best part is that that you don’t need a huge budget to get started with promoting your employer brand online.

-In this post I will try to break it down how you can also establish your employer brand on Social Media with limited budget and resources.
+In this post, I will try to break down how you can also establish your employer brand on Social Media with limited budget and resources.